frcdesign/FRCDesign.org/docs/design-guide/stage1/1A-onshapeFundamentals.md

   </div>
 </div>

-If all is correct, the final weight of the assembly should be 0.560 lb.
+If all is correct, the final mass of the assembly should be 0.560 lb.

 ### Exercise 5: Two Stage Gearbox